bcribas/ssbackup/README.md

 - [ ] Create a Debian package
 - [ ] Better error reports
 - [ ] Option to do encrypted backups on the cloud (such as amazon s3)
+- [ ] Create a squashfs of checkpoints